-- UPS has announced Peak Season Surcharges that increases costs for residential deliveries and dimensional (oversized) shipments during this period.
+- UPS has announced Peak Season Surcharges that increase costs for residential deliveries and dimensional (oversized) shipments during this period.

 - FedEx has only announced surcharges that affect dimensional shipments — there are no changes to residential delivery rates.

-Although the UPS announcement tries to minimize the impact of the surcharge (read the full version here), the new Peak Season Surcharge will increase costs significantly for many lanes and sizes of shipments.
+Although the UPS announcement tries to minimize the impact of the surcharges (read the full version here), the new Peak Season Surcharges will increase costs significantly for many lanes and sizes of shipments.
 It may also signal the start of major changes for the small parcel marketplace.

 Here at TI, we do not feel this paints an accurate picture of the impact.
 Here is another example from our own analysis: